 7.3 Delete and recreate the NTFS USN journal

 There’s a special file in each NTFS 5 partition called “C:\$extend\$UsnJrnl”.
 You can’t see it unless you use special tools, for example the excellent defragmentation tool Defraggler by Piriform.
 This file is a database of every single operation made in the file system.
 For example if you rename a file, a record is added to this file.
 If you install an application with 1000 files inside, there will be 1000 more records in this file.
 After a year, mine grown to more than 3.5 GB.
 After some research, it appears that you can delete and recreate this file.
-Here is how (source: http://support.microsoft.com/kb/311724/en-us):
+I did not find any drawback in doing this, but it’s probably risky to do it.
+If you want to try it, here is how (source: http://support.microsoft.com/kb/311724/en-us):

-- Backup any file of importance on the system partition (C:)
+- Backup any important file located on the system partition (C:)

 - Enter the following commands: